 Special Issues: Charalampos (Babis) Z. Patrikakis is an associate professor in the Department of Electrical and Electronics Engineering at the University of West Attica.
 He has 20+ years of experience in international research projects, having participated in more than 32 national, European, and international programs, in 16 of which he has been involved as a technical/scientific coordinator or principal researcher.
 He has more than 100 publications in book chapters, international journals, and conferences, and has two contributions to national legislation.
 He is a senior member of IEEE and a counselor of the IEEE student department at the University of West Attica.

-Outreach Editor, Awards Chair: Saeid Abolfazli is a big data scientist at TELUS Canada.
-His interests include big data analytics and business intelligence, enterprise IT, the Internet of Things, and mobile cloud computing.
-Abolfazli has authored more than 40 research articles in prestigious international venues and is collaborating with several research labs across the globe.
-His work has been cited more than 450 times and his h-index reached 10 in less than three years.
-For more, see mobilecloudfamily.com.
+Outreach Editor, Awards Chair: Saeid Abolfazli is a lead data scientist and senior machine learning consultant at TELUS Canada.
+He is also an instructor in the Data Science program at the School of Continuing Studies, University of Toronto, where he teaches varied data science courses.
+His research interests include big data analytics and business intelligence, enterprise IT, and mobile cloud computing.
+Abolfazli has been serving as organizing committee member of numerous international conferences and guest editor of multiple special issues around the world.
+He authored more than 40 research articles in prestigious international venues before directing his career toward industry.
+Abolfazli’s research works have been cited more than 1,500 times and his h-index reached 16 as of August 2018.

 Publishing Assistant: Morris Chang is an associate professor at Iowa State University.
 His research interests include cybersecurity, wireless networks, and energy-efficient computer systems.
 His current research projects on cybersecurity are funded by DARPA.
 Chang received his PhD from the North Carolina State University.
 His past industrial experiences include positions at Texas Instruments, Microelectronic Center of North Carolina, and AT&T Bell Labs.
 He received the University Excellence in Teaching Award at Illinois Institute of Technology in 1999.
 He is a senior member of IEEE.
 For further details, see www.ece.iastate.edu/~morris.